AutoBench/AutoBench/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL), a free software license that aims to protect user freedoms.
-Under the GPL, you are free to use, modify, and distribute this software, but you must share any modifications under the same license.
+This project is licensed under the MIT license.
+Feel free to clone, fork and cite our work!

 ## Reference